-We are aware that not all complications have been recorded on the NLR online database (table 5).
-Graft failure was the most commonly recorded complication (24 cases).
-The second most common complication was wound infection (15 cases).
-All cases of wound infection required further
+We are aware that not all complications have been recorded on the NLR online database (table 5&6).
+Implants failure or breakage was the most commonly reported intraoperative complication.
+Revision surgery for graft failure was the most common postoperative complication (37 cases).
+Infection was a recorded complication in 15 cases.
+All cases of wound infection required further surgical debridement, wound wash out and IV antibiotics except for two cases of superficial wound infections that were treated with oral antibiotics alone.

-Table 5: Recorded complications following ACLR surgery
+Table 5: Recorded intra-operative complications following ACLR surgery